KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 - automatic feature construction to build a flat analysis table(cf. [`Variable construction parameters`](../../ui-docs/khiops.md#advanced-predictor-parameters)).

-In this section, we present star schema, snowflake schemas, external tables, then give a summary.
+In this section, we present star schemas, snowflake schemas, external tables, then give a summary.

 ### Star schema

-For each dictionary, one or several key fields have to be specified in the first line of the dictionary definition, using parenthesis (e.g. *Dictionary Customer (id\_customer)*).
-In case of multiple key fields, they must be separated by commas (e.g. *Dictionary Customer (id\_country, id\_customer)*).
-The key fields must be chosen among the Categorical variables and must not be derived from a rule.
+For each dictionary, one or multiple *key fields* must be specified on the first line of the definition, enclosed in parentheses
+(e.g. *Dictionary Customer (id\_customer)*).

+- when multiple key fields are used, they should be separated by commas (e.g. *Dictionary Customer (id\_country, id\_customer)*),

+- key fields must be selected from categorical variables and must not be derived from rules.

-One of the dictionaries has to be chosen as the Root dictionary, which represents the entities to analyze, using the Root flag (e.g. *Root Dictionary Customer (id\_customer)*).
+One dictionary must be designated as the main dictionary, representing the entities to analyze:

+- this can be indicated using the optional *Root* tag (e.g. *Root Dictionary Customer (id\_customer)*),

+- the Root tag also signifies that entities must be unique according to their key, even in the case of a single-table schema.

 The relation between the dictionaries has to be specified by creating new Entity or Table relational variables